rejohns/WM_CS/README.md

 ## Fall 2012

+**CS 303: Algorithms**: Traditional fundamental algorithms course, covering multiple paradigms and time-complexity analysis.

+*Grade received: A-*

+From the W&M course catalogue:

+>A systematic study of algorithms and their complexity, including searching, sorting, selecting, and algorithms for graphs.
+A survey of algorithm design methods, including greedy algorithms, divide-and-conquer, dynamic programming, and backtracking.
+An introduction to NP-complete problems.

 **CS 321 (now 421): Database Systems**: Introduction to relational database design and SQL.
 Code for semester-project, a baseball statistics database, included.

 *Grade received: A*